 4. Warner Mountains, Northern California

-Warner Mountains are especially popular for their deposits of rainbow and pink obsidian.
+The Warner Mountains are popular destinations for deposits of rainbow and pink obsidian.
 There are four mines in the area, as well as Modoc National Forest in the northeastern corner of the state, where limited collecting is permitted.

 Some areas do require permits.
-You’ll want to check with the individual mines regarding hours of operation.
+You’ll want to check with the individual mines regarding hours of operation as well.
+Once a permit is obtained, however, you’re free to begin collecting some amazing specimens.

 5. Big Southern Butte, Idaho